MMMZZZZ/Syntherrupter/README.md

 *By Max Zuidberg.
 Credits below.*

+## IMPORTANT INFORMATION - CRITICAL BUG
+All versions up to v3.1.1 have a serious bug in Simple Mode that causes random ontimes of extremely long duration (miliseconds!). **Do not use Simple Mode!** MIDI Live Mode is not affected.

 ## Download and Installation
 Have a look at the [releases page](https://github.com/MMMZZZZ/Syntherrupter/releases) and the forum links below.